regedor/woodlock/README.md

 ```

+* Override photo_url method on User model if you want to change photo priority.
+(Defaults to facebook then google then gravatar)

 * Add logo file "woodlock-logo.png" to public folder (maximum width/height: 300x48)

 * Add background image "woodlock-background.jpg" to public folder